 You also can't use your Advantage points to part-pay for an item – you need enough points to cover the entire cost.

 For example, if you're buying a £4 mascara and you have 400 points on your card, you'll be able to get the mascara for free.
-But if the mascara cost £4.99, you wouldn't be able to use your points and pay the remaining 99p.
+But, if the mascara costs £4.99, you won't be able to use your points and pay the remaining 99p.

 If your Advantage card is inactive for two years, your points will be wiped.

 How does the Superdrug Health & Beautycard work?

 Like most loyalty cards, the Superdrug Health & Beautycard comes both as a physical card (with a handy mirror on it) and as an app.